easysoa/EasySOA/easysoa-registry/README.md

 ## Repository structure

-The code is split into 5 projects:
+The code is mainly split into 5 projects:

- * `plugins/easysoa-demo-model-core`: The Nuxeo core contributions.
+ * `easysoa-demo-model-core`: The Nuxeo core contributions.
- * `plugins/easysoa-demo-model-web`: The Nuxeo web contributions, tightly linked to the `core` project.
+ * `easysoa-demo-model-web`: The Nuxeo web contributions, tightly linked to the `core` project.
- * `plugins/easysoa-demo-rest`: The REST API used by the service finder.
+ * `easysoa-demo-rest`: The REST API used by the service finder.
- * `plugins/easysoa-demo-dashboard`: A basic dashboard "gadget".
+ * `easysoa-demo-dashboard`: A basic dashboard "gadget".

- * `discovery-by-browsing`: The service discovery tool (a web proxy + a web server).
+ You can build these bundles by typing `mvn clean install` from this folder.

 ## Use and development